radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 The Controller component consists of several key parts:

-- **Recipe and Deployment Controllers**: Custom Kubernetes controllers registered with the manager.
-Each controller is responsible for watching specific Kubernetes resources (Recipe and Radius Deployment) and reconciling their state.
+- **Recipe and Deployment Controllers**: Radius Kubernetes controllers registered with the manager.
+Each controller is responsible for watching specific Kubernetes resources (Recipe and Deployment) and reconciling their state.
-  - **Recipe Controller**: This controller specifically watches for changes in/additions of Recipe objects in the cluster.
+  - **Recipe Controller**: This controller specifically watches for additions of and changes in Recipe objects in the cluster.
 The controller calls UCPD to perform the following operations:
-    - The Recipe Controller creates/updates/deletes a Recipe object based on the input received from the Kubernetes API Server.
+    - Create, update, or delete a Recipe object based on the input received from the Kubernetes API Server.
-    - The Recipe Controller creates/updates/deletes a Secret if it is requested by the Recipe object.
+    - Create, update, or delete a Secret if it is requested by the Recipe object.
-  - **Deployment Controller**: This controller specifically watches for changes in Deployment objects in the cluster.
+  - **Deployment Controller**: This controller specifically watches for additions of and changes in Deployment objects in the cluster.
+The controller calls UCPD to perform the following operations:
-    - The Deployment Controller creates/updates/deletes a Deployment object based on the input received from the Kubernetes API Server.
+    - Create, update, or delete a Deployment object based on the input received from the Kubernetes API Server.
-    - The Deployment Controller creates/updates/deletes a Secret if it is requested by the Deployment object.
+    - Create, update, or delete a Secret if it is requested by the Deployment object.
 - **Recipe Validating Webhook**: [Used if TLS certificates are provided] This webhook is triggered by the Kubernetes API in case of a change in a Recipe resource.
-Kubernetes API reaches out to this webhook in case of a creation, an update, or a deletion of a Recipe.
-Webhook validates the action, if it is a valid action, and responds to the Kubernetes API.
+The Kubernetes API reaches out to this webhook in case of a creation, an update, or a deletion of a Recipe.
+The webhook tries to validate the action and responds to the Kubernetes API with an approval or a rejection.
 For more information about webhooks, refer to the [official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 - **Health Checks**: Health checks are implemented to monitor the status and performance of the controllers.
 They ensure that the controllers are functioning correctly and can take corrective actions if any issues are detected.

 ### Clients

-In this section we are going to be talking about different clients of the Controller component.
-Clients are systems that reach out to the Controller component to trigger an action.
+In this section, we will discuss the different clients of the Controller component.
+Clients are systems that interact with the Controller component to trigger actions.
 Here are the clients of the Controller component:

 1. **Kubernetes API Server**: The primary client that interacts with the controller.
-It sends events related to resource changes (e.g., creation, update, or deletion of a Recipe and/or Deployment) to the controller manager.
-The controller watches for these events and reconciles the state of the resources accordingly.
+It sends events related to resource changes (e.g., creation, update, or deletion of a Recipe or Deployment) to the controller manager.
+The controllers watch for these events and reconcile the state of the resources accordingly.
-1. **Validating Webhook Clients**: If webhooks are enabled and registered, clients that interact with the Kubernetes API server (e.g., `kubectl`, other controllers) can trigger webhook calls.
+2. **Validating Webhook Clients**: If webhooks are enabled and registered, clients that interact with the Kubernetes API server (e.g., `kubectl`, other controllers) can trigger webhook calls.
-1. **Health Check Probes**: Kubernetes itself can act as a client by performing health and readiness checks on the controller manager.
+3. **Health Check Probes**: Kubernetes itself can act as a client by performing health and readiness checks on the controller manager.
-1. **Metrics Scrapers**: If metrics are enabled, Prometheus or other monitoring tools can scrape metrics from the controller manager.
+4. **Metrics Scrapers**: If metrics are enabled, Prometheus or other monitoring tools can scrape metrics from the controller manager.

 ## Trust Boundaries

 We have a few different trust boundaries for the Controller component:

-- Kubernetes cluster,
-- Namespaces within the cluster.
+- **Kubernetes Cluster**: The overall environment where the Controller component operates and receives requests from the clients.
+- **Namespaces within the Cluster**: Logical partitions within the cluster to separate and isolate resources and workloads.

 The Controller component lives inside the `radius-system` namespace in the Kubernetes cluster where it is installed.
-UCPD also lives inside the same namespace.
+UCPD also resides within the same namespace.

 The Kubernetes API Server, which is the main interactor of the Controller component, runs in the `kube-system` namespace within the cluster.

+### Key Points

-1. Different namespaces separate and isolate resources and workloads within the Kubernetes cluster.
+1. **Namespace Isolation**: Different namespaces separate and isolate resources and workloads within the Kubernetes cluster.
-2. Access controls and other permissions are implemented to manage interactions between namespaces.
+2. **Access Controls**: Access controls and other permissions are implemented to manage interactions between namespaces.

 ## Assets and Security Objectives